Azure/azure-resource-provider-sdk/docs/publisher-portal.md

 Step 2: Submit your seller application
 ---
-After signing up in the Publishing Portal, click on the _Publishers_ tab.
+After signing up in the Publisher Portal, click on the _Publishers_ tab.
 Your Publisher Namespace will be displayed along with a status of "Needs attention".

 ![overview](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/publisher-portal-seller-dashboard.PNG)